BlockchainCommons/SmartCustodyBook/manuscript/01-scenario.md

 This scenario suggests that a comprehensive cold-storage procedure would be the best practice to maintain and protect this holder's digital assets.
 Though simple, this scenario is also a foundation for more complex custodial procedures.
 It introduces many of the basic approaches for managing digital assets, explains their importance, and presents the adversaries that could steal or ruin the holder's digital assets.

 This scenario advocates the basic procedure to address nine major types of adversaries, while the optional procedures can help protect against five further adversaries.
 Additional categories of "Non-Theft Crimes", "Loss by Government" and "Privacy-Related" adversaries are not strongly considered in this scenario.
-See [Appendix III: A Brief Overview of Digital-Asset Adversaries](#appendix-iii-a-brief-overview-of-digital-asset-adversaries).
+See **Adversaries**.

 For simplicity, this document focuses on Bitcoin, but is easily adaptable to other digital assets supported by our suggested hardware wallet.